DocumentationWebhook interface

 About the API

-Why is it called “webhook” interface?
+Why is it called the “webhook” interface?

 Comparison with /v2 Websocket API